kthcloud/wallpaper-of-the-day/README.md

 ## Credits

-This server was created by GitHub Copilot Chat.
+This server was mostly created by GitHub Copilot Chat.